 Considerable progress has been made in the production of smart prosthesis able to adapt to the user's gait and the environment.
 Robotics has the potential to combine improved cognitive awareness and increased dexterity and control particularly in upper limb and hand prosthesis and in controlling foot placement.
-Particular areas of development include adaptability to the individual, semi-autonomous control, provision of artificial sensory feedback, improved validation, improved energy efficiency and self power recovery and improved myoelectric signal processing.
-Smart actively driven prosthetic and orthotic devices will enable a larger end user group to utilize the benefits of such systems.
+Particular areas of development include adaptability to the individual, improved validation, improved energy efficiency and self power recovery and improved myoelectric detection.

-2 The COST network TD1006, European Network on Robotics for Neuro-rehabilitation provides a platform for exchanging standardisation of definitions and approaches across Europe.
+2 The COST network TD1006, European Network on Robotics for Neurorehabilitation provides a platform for exchanging standardisation of definitions and approaches across Europe.